Bugyei-Thomas/Bugyei-Thomas/README.md

 <br>

 ### Fun Fact
 - Captcha stands for Completely Automated Public Turing Test to tell Computers and Humans Apart.
-I bet you didn't know that.
+- I bet you didn't know that.
 I bet you also didn't know that I wanted to be a scientist as a kid.
+- My laptop is my first born.
 <br>

 ### 📫 Get in Touch